cryptohagen/cryptohagen.github.io/_sections/who_en.md

 # What is it

 ---
-Cryptohagen is a series of informal get-togethers (every last Sunday of the month).
+Cryptohagen is a series of informal get-togethers every last Sunday of the month in Copenhagen.

+There is a similar event in [Aarhus][cryptoaarhus]

 ## Who is it for